qmuntal/r-tidyverse-py/README.md

 # r-tidyverse-py
 Docker container with the follwoing packages:
-- R: Tidyverse and webtools
+- R: Dplyr, readr, tidyr and webtools
 - Python 3.7: pip and vtk